 Such linear mappings are defined by vertex placement.
 (Technically, these can be somewhat nonlinear, in case the target shape is not a square/rectangle/parallelogram, depending on your definition of linearity.)
-For starters, the vertex data for identity mapping:
+For starters, identity mapping:

 The basic photo-collage operations of rotation and translation, etc., cannot capture nonlinear transformations.
 Likewise, vertex positioning would fail to reproduce such mappings.
 The solution is found in shader programs, but there is a slight complication: the functions must be defined in the inverse direction.

 Modern OpenGL uses shader programs all the time, but for linear mappings they are simple pass-through boilerplate.
 For each output pixel, the fragment shader decides the colour, often by looking up an input pixel whose position depends on the output position.
 For graphics processing it is a sensible direction: you only calculate what you'll see.